oskardudycz/slim-down-your-aggregate/README.md

 2. Install Java JDK 17 (or later) - https://www.oracle.com/java/technologies/downloads/.
 3. Install IntelliJ, Eclipse, VSCode or other preferred IDE.
 4. Open [java](./java/) folder as project.
+## Steps

+1. Find the data that is used in IF statements or passed to events.
+2. Remove all the other data